ArnaCode/Tailwind-CSS-The-Practical-Bootcamp/README.md

-Whether you're starting from scratch or advancing your web development skills, this Bootcamp will provide you with the tools and knowledge you need to succeed. **Take the leap** and enroll today---your journey to mastering Tailwind CSS and building real-world projects starts here!
+Whether you're starting from scratch or advancing your web development skills, this Bootcamp will provide you with the tools and knowledge you need to succeed. **Take the leap** and enroll today.
+Your journey to mastering Tailwind CSS and building real-world projects starts here!